Request submitted by the user and arrives in the Web API queue

 Please note:

-Each request is stored in MongoDB and the corresponding record includes all the request's details (current status, timers, host, user, etc).
+Each request is stored as a new record in MongoDB.
+The corresponding record includes all the request's details (current status, timers, host, user, etc).

-The "queue time" depends on several factors, ie priorities, limitations, current load, etc
+The "queue time" depends on several factors, eg priorities, limitations, current load, etc

-Please note that to improve the service some QoS limitations and priorities are applied, n both the webAPI and MARS like:
+Please note that to improve the service some QoS limitations and priorities are applied, on both the webAPI and MARS like:

 The total maximum number of active requests